StrongerSoftworks/planbuildfinance-website/src/content/homepage/english/-index.md

     # slider item
     - title: "Plan Build Finance"
       subtitle: "Design + Mortgages"
       content: "We provide all of the necessary tools to complete your mortgage, design and construction projects.
-Our services are strategically aligned to leverage your most valuable assets providing structured wealth growth"
+Our services are strategically aligned to leverage your most valuable assets providing structured wealth growth."
       bg_image: "/images/slider/banner-1.jpg"
       button:
         enable: true